arXiv/arxiv-docs/source/hiring/index.md

 ## Software development

 We're already underway on the arXiv CE ("Cloud Edition") project.
-This is a project to re-home all arXiv services from VMs at Cornell to an international cloud provider.
-Our immediate target for this is the [Google Cloud](https://cloud.google.com/).
+This is a project to re-home all arXiv services from VMs at Cornell to a cloud provider ([Google Cloud]https://cloud.google.com/)).
 There are a number of reasons for this transition, including improving arXiv's scalability while modernizing our infrastructure.
 This will not be a simple port of the existing arXiv code base because this project will:

  - replace the portion of our backends still written in perl and PHP
  - containerize all, or nearly all arXiv services so we can deploy via Kubernetes or services like [Google Cloud Run](https://cloud.google.com/run/)